kairosdb/metrics4j/README.md

 ## Using the library
 Anyone wanting to instrument their code will only have to do three things.
 1. Create an interface that describes the metric to report.
-1. Use the MetricSourceManager to instantate an instance of the above interface.
+1. Use the MetricSourceManager to instantiate an instance of the above interface.
 1. Call the method to report metrics.

 Actual reporting of the metrics and where they are reporting to will be determined at run time based on a configuration file. (covered in section 2)

-Each metric reported consists of a value (long, double or string) a timestamp (determined by when the metric is reported) and a set of tags (key value pairs).
+Each metric reported consists of a value (long, double, duration or string) a timestamp (determined by when the metric is reported) and a set of tags (key value pairs).

 Lets look at an example of how this would be done.
 Lets say you have a service